Her post on

 To say I carried a sense of shame over the colour of my skin would be an understatement.
 At times I loathed how pale I was.
 When I arrived in New Zealand I started to deal with my feelings as the distance gave God the chance to clear my thinking.
 I was not responsible but as a white person I carried part of the blame.
 I was too young to do anything to challenge the government, yes, but I benefited from what happened.

 I asked God to forgive me and the people who carried the colour of my skin.
 He did and set me free from the shame I had.
 I still carry a hatred of oppression based on the colour of skin though.
 It's true that all people have oppressed, even here in the South Pacific.
 For example Tongans oppressed Samoans and enslaved them.
 The scars of that can still be seen.
-But white people seem to have done an awful lot of oppressing.
-Not so cool, people!
+But white people seem to have done an

 It's good to remember.
 I had a good childhood, cosy and safe.
 But a huge amount of people my age, did not.
 And I cannot forget that.